EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 5. Process the CoAP request.

-The following sections describe 2 ways of signalling that the EDHOC message is transported in the OSCORE message.
+The following sections expand on the 2 ways of signalling that the EDHOC message is transported in the OSCORE message.

 ## Signalling in a New EDHOC Option {#sign-1}